vechain/thor/docs/maindb-v4-migration.md

 ## Sync in Parallel

 - Syncing in parallel allows for minimal downtime.
-- Note that syncing in parallel requires additional storage space.
-Assume more than double the size of the instance directory.
+- Note that syncing in parallel requires additional storage space, CPU and RAM.

 ### 1. Docker Migration